-I.Pinckney Simons Gallery LLC, 711 Bay Street, downtown Beaufort.
+Street, downtown Beaufort.
 Ongoing - Since 1979, the I. Pinckney Simons Gallery has endeavored as art consultants to both clients and artists to educate, collect, and place original art.
 We specialize in the personal interest of the client whether it is antique American paintings, regional artists, or artists of a designated locale.
 Today, we stay current with contemporary established artists of our Southeastern Region with interest in the Lowcountry.
-Our gallery exhibits a fine collection of over 30 award winning artists offering original paintings in all mediums, sculpture, glass, jewelry, and beautiful hand sculpted ceramic vessels.
-Commissions are always considered to complete specific interests ients.
+Our gallery exnibits a fine collection of over 30 award winnin artists offering original paintings in all mediums, sculpture, glass, jewelry, and beautiful hand sculpted ceramic vessels.
+Commissions are always considered to complete specific interests of clients.
 We look forward to your gallery visit in person or virtual.
 Hours: Tue.-Fri., 11am-4-:30pm & Sat., 11am-3pm or by appt.
-Contact: 843/379-4774 or at (www.ipsgallery.com).
+Contact:

 Legacy Art Gallery, 917 Bay Street, located in the Old Bay Marketplace, Beaufort.
 Ongoing - Featuring original artwork of the Southern - Gullah legacy.
 Original paintings, prints and gifts of the artist, Lisa Gilyard-Rivers.
 Hours: Tue.-Sat., 10am-5pm.
-Contact: at (www.legacyartgallery.
+Contact: at (www.legacyartgallery. com).